GameFoundry/bsf/Documentation/GitHub/compiling.md

   3. Point CMake to the /Source sub-folder in Banshee's source code (Browse Source... button in GUI)
   4. Choose an output folder (Browse Build... button in GUI)
   5. Hit Configure and choose the toolset to generate the files for (e.g. Visual Studio 2015 64-bit)
   6. (Optionally) Customize your build by setting any of the properties that have appeared.
-You can choose whether to build the complete runtime or just the framework (BUILD_EDITOR property), as well as choose render API (Vulkan, DirectX, OpenGL), audio module (FMOD, OpenAudio) among other options.
+You can choose whether to build the complete runtime or just the framework, as well as choose render API (Vulkan, DirectX, OpenGL), audio module (FMOD, OpenAudio) among other options.
   7. Hit the Generate button
  4. Once CMake is done generating you can use the toolset you chose (e.g. Visual Studio) to open the generated files (e.g. open the .sln file provided in the Build folder in the case of Visual Studio)